-Ensure you have flashed a new/recently created HEX file to the micro:bit created in makecode.microbit.org.
-It doesn't necessarily matter what the program does, but a new file will contain the latest pairing process as part of the HEX.
+Ensure you have flashed a new/recently created .hex file to the micro:bit created in makecode.microbit.org.
+The new file will contain the latest pairing process as part of the .hex.

-Using the Android App, developed by Samsung you will be walked through the pairing process step by step, but for reference here is a short video of the process.
+Using the Android App you will be walked through the pairing process step by step, but for reference here is a short video of the process.
 There is a step by step walkthrough on pairing in Android in another article.

-Using the iOS app, developed by Insight Resources you will be walked through the pairing process step by step, but for reference here is a short video of the process.
+Using the iOS app, developed by Insight Resources you will be walked through the pairing and flashing process step by step, but for reference here is a short video of the process.

 There is a MakeCode experiment that adds support for Bluetooth flashing, however it is still in development so there may be a few issues with it.
 More information can be found here: https://github.com/Microsoft/pxt/issues/4807